Skip to content

 We useconda to manage the Python version and virtual environments.
 You are free to use other tools such aspyenv andvenv.

-Finally, install flytekit, Flyte’s Python SDK, within the virtual environment that you just set up:
+Finally, install flytekit, the Flyte Python SDK within the virtual environment that you just set up:

 shell